Skip to content

 Media and Communication

-This section addresses the relationship between media and communication, examining contemporary communication practices, the role of different media platforms, and how they shape public discourse.
+This section explores the interplay between media and communication, focusing on contemporary communicative practices, the functions of various media platforms, and their influence on public discourse.

 Discourse, Communities, Gender, Impact on Society

-This section aims to investigate the media discourse and its influence on societal structures, different communities and gender perception, as well as on individual and collective identities.
+This section examines media discourse and its impact on social structures, communities, and perceptions of gender, as well as its role in shaping both individual and collective identities.

 The Power of Information Networks